florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 I considered three approaches:

 **Option A -- Inline PTX.** Write the kernel in CUDA C++ and embed the Tensor Core MMA instructions as inline PTX assembly.
-This gives full control over register allocation, meaning I can guarantee the score matrix stays in registers.
+Each register is named in the asm volatile block, each byte is packed by hand, each scale is assigned to a specific lane.
+When something goes wrong, the debugging surface is the instruction itself, not a template instantiation stack.
+That visibility is why this article exists.

 **Option B -- CuTe (CUTLASS 3.x).** Use the NVIDIA template library that powers CUTLASS.
 CuTe handles tile indexing, shared memory swizzling, and MMA dispatch through a compile-time algebra.
 SageAttention3 takes this path for its SM120 FP4 kernel.
 The trade-off is visibility: CuTe generates the correct PTX, but the fragment layout, the scale distribution across lanes, and the container bit packing are all resolved inside the templates.
 If something goes wrong, the debugging surface is the template instantiation stack, not the instruction.
 Since the goal of this project was to document exactly how the FP4 pipeline works at the instruction level, using CuTe would have hidden the very thing I was trying to see.